Our trustees and directors

 • Taahra Ghazi

-Taahra Ghazi, Director of Innovation and Impact
+Taahra Ghazi, co-CEO and Director of Innovation and Impact

 Taahra brings extensive experience in international development and anti-racist communications to her role.
 With a track record of driving change and amplifying the voices of women, girls and their movements worldwide, Taahra’s leadership will be instrumental in shaping ActionAid UK's strategies for global impact.
 A former teacher and education advisor, Taahra also has many years' experience working within ActionAid at an international and UK level and has previously worked as a strategic advisor across the development and education sectors.